piyushkr22/piyushkr22/README.md

 <br>

-> **Software Consultant with nearly 2 years of experience building scalable, user-focused web applications.
-Skilled in Java, JavaScript, React, and MySQL, with expertise in designing responsive UIs and optimizing databases.**
+> **React Developer with 2 years of experience delivering scalable, performant, and user-centric web applications with a strong focus on clean UI, modern architecture, and seamless UX.**